Cruds16/ReportTriager_CS50/readme.md

 - ability to change user password/delete user account

 # Set-up
-If anyone would be interested to you use the code, I can only recommend to install dependencies as listed in requirements.txt.
-For creating db for the first time, uncomment line 72 in main.py (or add somewhere to the code 'db.create_all()').
+If anyone would be interested to you use the code, I can only recommend installing dependencies as listed in requirements.txt.
+For creating db for the first time, uncomment line 73 in main.py (or add somewhere to the code 'db.create_all()').

 # Technical solutions